pxai/fjs/document/content/functionaljs.md

     }
 }
 ```
 And finally, the update function.
-We need to do it bigger than the previous project, because it must take care of each message type.
+We need to do it bigger than the previous project because it must take care of each message type.
 It also receives the model with the current state.

 Inside the update, depending on the message type we create a new model based in the original.
-That model will be used somewhere else were the state is changed in a isolate place:
+That model will be used somewhere else where the state is changed in an isolated place:

 ```JavaScript
 export function update(msg, model) {